Multi-Timeframe Confluence: A Framework for Better Analysis

 Red Flags: When to Stay Out

-❌ Higher TF bullish, medium TF bearish = conflicting signals
+❌ Higher TF bullish, medium TF bearish = conflicting observations

 ❌ Squeeze on 1H but not 4H = weak setup

-❌ Daily downtrend, 15m long setup = fighting the tide
+❌ Daily downtrend, 15m bullish setup = fighting the tide

 ❌ No clear trend on any TF = choppy, avoid